raspberrypilearning/blockscad-coder-keyring/en/step_2.md

 ### Hardware

 + A computer and web browser with WebGL support (most recent laptop / desktop computers are fine).
 + Optionally, a 3D printer and filament to print your completed project.
+Solid colours work best.
-+ Optionally, a split ring for making keyring.
++ Optionally, a split ring for making a keyring.
+A 19mm diameter split ring works well.

 ### Software